 It’s also one of the most dangerous forces in investing, according to personal finance powerhouse Suze Orman and markets expert Keith Fitz-Gerald.

-In a video posted to YouTube in late March 2026, with the Iran war entering its fifth week and global markets in disarray, Orman sat down with Fitz-Gerald — a private investor, analyst and market researcher with more than three decades of experience — to cut through the noise (1).
+In a video posted to YouTube in late March 2026, with the Iran war entering its fifth week and global markets in disarray, Orman sat down with Fitz-Gerald — a private investor, analyst and market researcher with more than three decades of experience — to cut through the noise (2).
+Nearly two months later, their advice looks prescient.

 “Everything now is dependent on one thing and one thing only,” she told Fitz-Gerald.
 “And that is oil, in my opinion.”

 At the time, it was hard to argue with her logic.
-Wall Street had just finished its fifth-straight week of losses — with the S&P 500 falling to 8.7% below its all-time high set in January 2026 — amid fears that surging oil prices would trigger inflationary waves throughout the global economy (2).
-Here in Canada, the S&P/TSX Composite Index was also down since the hostilities began on February 28, 2026, according to The Canadian Press (3).
+Wall Street had just finished its fifth-straight week of losses — with the S&P 500 falling to 8.7% below its all-time high set in January 2026 — amid fears that surging oil prices would trigger inflationary waves throughout the global economy (3).
+Here in Canada, the S&P/TSX Composite Index was also down since the hostilities began on February 28, 2026, according to The Canadian Press (4).
+Those fears proved well-founded: WTI crude has surged more than 50% since the war began — from around $62 a barrel in January to over $106 in early May — and U.S. consumer prices jumped 3.8% year-over-year in April, the biggest increase in three years.

-If anything, these events confirm Orman’s statements from late March, making them seem almost prophetic: “Now we’re watching oil go up and up and up and sometimes it comes back down.
-And when it comes back down, that’s when we see the markets go up (1).”
+If anything, these events confirm Orman's statements from late March, making them look prophetic.
+"Now we're watching oil go up and up and up and sometimes it comes back down.
+And when it comes back down, that's when we see the markets go up," she said in the March video.
+By mid-April, she was even more direct, telling listeners that "the S&P 500 is now tracking oil prices almost tick-for-tick" due to the conflict and urging investors to resist the urge to panic-sell.

 What investors can do to start right now